 These two books help us get started on our debt free journey and help us accomplish our goal of paying off $109,000 worth of debt.
-When asked for a book recommendation, these are always my top two.
+These are two books I regular gift and when asked for a book recommendation, these are always my top two.

 The Millionaire Next Door: The Surprising Secrets of America’s Wealthy – by Stanley & Danko

-Personal Capital – I really like having one place to aggregate all my accounts.
+Personal Capital – Is a free wealth management tool which allows you to aggregate all of your accounts in one place.
+I really like having one place to aggregate all my accounts on a single dashboard.
 Super easy to use and offers a number of free tools to help keep your finances organized.

 SoFi – Need to lower an interest rate?
 If you do you can pick up a $100 bonus when you refinance student, parent PLUS loans or take out a personal loan.
 SoFi is super customer friendly.
 Check out their member stories for first-hand accounts of others success with SoFi.

 Ibotta – I saved $30 in the first month using Ibotta.
 It’s an app you use to scan offer before or after you shop, once you complete a transaction you scan your receipt and collect rebates.
 New users received a $10 welcome bonus.

 Rize is a saving tool that gives you the ability to save for goals you set that add value in your life, like retirement, a vacation, or a future purchase.
 You can have multiple savings goals at once which all help you start building a saving habit and separate this behavior from spending.
 Rize is currently offering 1.16% APY* on your savings, that’s 19 times the national average for savings accounts.